OTP Bots: The Complete Guide

 What is an OTP Bot?

-The operation of OTP bots largely depends on their design and the specific vulnerabilities they are built to exploit.
-For instance, some OTP bots target vulnerabilities in the software used to generate or transmit the OTPs, while others focus on user behavior, leveraging social engineering techniques to trick users into unwittingly providing their OTPs.
+For instance, some OTP bots target vulnerabilities in the software used to generate or transmit the OTPs.
+Others focus on user behavior and leverage social engineering techniques to trick users into providing their OTPs.

 Screenshot of Telegram message that advertises various phone-related scams, such as: Login OTP, Security OTP, Dob Grabber, Cvv2 grabber, Pin Grabber, SIN Grabber, Spoof YOUR Call, and Spoof Call Agent.